 Eltham East Primary School is situated in the heart of Eltham, which is located 22km from Melbourne.
 To ensure all students have a safe, high quality education a staff of over 50 works interdependently towards achieving the school’s vision.
 Staffing includes: Principal class, teachers, and Education Support staff working with our students.
 Our rich curriculum includes differentiated learning in literacy and numeracy.

 We are a well-resourced and high demand school.
 The school is in a quiet, residential suburb with a remnant native bush area including a purpose built garden for the endangered Eltham Copper Butterfly.
 Specialised outdoor teaching areas are a feature and regularly accessed for hands on learning and provision of real life experiences for our students.

-School services include 3 support teachers, a reading recovery trained teacher, an integration aide program and access to a visiting primary school nurse.
+School services include support teachers, a reading recovery teacher, education support staff and participation in the visiting primary school nurse program.
 There is regular access to an educational psychologist and speech therapist who provide significant assistance and advice for high quality welfare, literacy, language and numeracy support and extension programs.

 Community engagement and services include an Out of School Hours Care program, promotion of community groups and instrumental music.
 Many events and activities (science, sports, and arts) draw on community expertise.
 We participate in fundamental and advanced physical education activities.